 Her work has been received support from MacDowell, Hedgebrook, Aspen Words, Willapa Bay AiR, Lighthouse Works, the I-Park Foundation, and the W.M.
 Keck/Cheng Fellowship at the Huntington Library, among others.
-She teaches creative writing at Chapman University and the Randolph College Low-Residency MFA, and has previously held visiting appointments at Skidmore College and Scripps College.
+She teaches at Chapman University and the Randolph College Low-Residency MFA, and has held appointments at UCLA (2025 Author-in-Residence), Skidmore College (2023-24 Visiting Assistant Professor), and Scripps College (2023 Mary Routt Endowed Chair of Writing).
 She has a PhD in Literature and Creative Writing from the University of Southern California.
 She was born in Taiwan and currently lives in Los Angeles.

 Author photo by Julian Sambrano, Jr.